notionwave/roadmap/Programming Foundations/README.md

 * [Ability to install and configure extensions](https://code.visualstudio.com/docs/editor/extension-marketplace)
 * [If using WSL to run VSCode Server from terminal ](https://code.visualstudio.com/docs/remote/wsl)

+> Visit [VSCode Roadmap](./VSCode.exercise.md) exercise module to learn using VSCode in action.

 ---

 ### Basic Knowledge of SCRUM and Tools